Indrajith Sukumaran: Acting career

 He also acted in Lal Jose's film Arabikkatha and Santhosh Sivan's Before the Rains.
 He paired with his brother Prithviraj Sukumaran in several films, including the 2006's hit film Classmates.
 He starred in the lead role with Vineeth in Hariharan's Film Ezhamathe Varavu, written by M. T. Vasudevan Nair after the success of Pazhassi Raja (2009).

 His debut Hindi film The Waiting Room, directed by Maneej Premnath was released in January 2010.

 Personal life

-On 13 December 2002, he married actress Poornima Mohan.
+On 13 December 2002, Indrajith married actress Poornima Mohan.
 They have two daughters.